 - Manage via over-the-air updates (firmware & configuration)

-- Power e.g. a 4G hotspot or GPS-to-CAN via the 2nd port
+- Power e.g. sensor-to-CAN modules via the 2nd port

 - Zero fees.
 Zero lock-in.
 Interoperable.
 Open source tools

 Open source software/API